AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 The speed of propagation of a triple flame is not easy to determine a-priori.
 As such it is useful, at least until the flame settles, to have some sort of stabilization mechanism to prevent flame blow-off or flashback.
-In the present configuration, the position of the flame front is tracked at each time step (using an isoline of temperature) and the input velocity is adjusted to maintain its location at a fixed distance from the inlet (1 cm in the present case).
+In the present configuration, the position of the flame front can be tracked at each time step (using an isoline of temperature) and the input velocity is adjusted to maintain its location at a fixed distance from the inlet (1 cm in the present case).